-If you’ve ever had a car crash, a flight cancelled, fallen seriously ill or been robbed, you’ll know how stressful these incidents can be.
-If you have insurance, the cost of repairs, medical treatments, travel changes or theft can be softened.
+If you’ve ever had a car crash, a holiday flight cancelled or been robbed, you’ll know how stressful these incidents can be.
+If you have insurance, the cost of repairs, travel changes or theft can be softened.

 Insurance provides the money you need when things go wrong.
 But with so many companies providing different types of insurance, it’s important to read the fine print, ask lots of questions and find the right policy for your needs.

 Insurance is about managing risk.
 By taking out an insurance policy, you are transferring financial risk to your insurer, for a fee or ‘premium’.
 Without insurance, you’re taking the risk of meeting those costs yourself.

 Here are some tips to help you choose the right insurance cover:

 If you need to make a claim on an insurance policy:

 Buying a car, or other motor vehicle, is exciting.
 You may have spent weeks test driving different models to find a vehicle that suits your budget, lifestyle and personality.

 You’ll also need to think carefully about vehicle insurance.
 The type of cover you take out will affect the ongoing cost of owning the vehicle and determine how protected you are if something goes wrong.
 Always have insurance in place before you take possession of the vehicle.